Kamanaka5502/temporal-drift-agent-demo/README.md

 - Logs or retries being included in decision context
 - "Recent context" used without explicit pruning rules

+- ## Why this demo is intentionally small

+This is not a framework.
+This is not a solution.
+This is not a pattern to copy.

+It is a microscope.

+The smaller the example, the harder it is to dismiss the problem.

 Nothing is wrong with the logic.

 The system is failing because time is being treated as passive,